MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Denodo.md

    ![Denodo connector dialog.](./media/denodo/DenodoConnector.png)

+    When creating a Denodo-compatible connection string, we must take into account that the **Driver** field must be omitted, as this is transparently set at connection time by the connector itself.

+    The connection string must contain three mandatory parameters: **SERVER**, **PORT** and **DATABASE**:

+        SERVER=<Server name>;PORT=<Port number>;DATABASE=<Database name>

+    Additionally, it can contain an optional parameter: **SSLmode**:

+        SERVER=<Server name>;PORT=<Port number>;DATABASE=<Database name>;SSLmode=<SSL mode>

+    Authentication parameters must be omitted, as authentication is configured in later steps.

+>[!Note]
+> When writing the connection string, it must be taken into account:
+> 1. The connection string must keep the correct order of its parameters: SERVER, PORT, DATABASE and SSLMode.
+> 2. The name of these parameters must always be written in the same way.
+For example, if you choose to write them in upper case, they must always be written in upper case; if you decide to write them capitalized (writing the first letter of a word in uppercase and the rest of the letters in lowercase) they must always be written that way.
+>
+> Doing otherwise could prevent Power BI from recognizing different Denodo datasets in a report as belonging to the same Denodo data source and, as a consequence, request separate authentication credentials for each of them.

 3. The second section, **Enable debug mode**, is an optional field that allows you to add trace information to log files.
 These files are created by Power BI Desktop when you enable tracing in the application using the **Diagnostics** tab in the **Options** menu.
 Note that the default value for **Enable debug mode** is false, and in this scenario, there will be no trace data in the log files from Denodo Power BI custom connector.

 4. The last section in **Denodo Connector** is **Data connectivity mode**, where you can choose between Import mode or DirectQuery mode.